 Here Comes the Guide brings you expert articles and blog postings about bridal accessories.
 Don’t you love to hear what other brides did for their wedding?
 We do.
 There’s so much creativity here that we just had to share with you.

 Looking for more inspiration?
-We have galleries of photos from real weddings done by Certified By The Guide vendors.
+We have galleries of photos from real weddings.

 While the thought of marriage can be compelling, the headiest and most exciting part of a love story is always the proposal.
 That instant when you both just know.
 Whoever does the asking, the sheer thrill of being desired can be positively intoxicating, like the beginning of a new love affair; only this time with the added comfort and security of commitment.

 Monica and Jay met in 1999 when Jay visited California.
 “At the time, there were no major sparks,” he recalls.
 But that changed in 2002 when they met at a Boston conference.
 Monica didn’t recognize Jay with his goatee, but was “checking him out.”
 When her friend started to introduce them, Jay said, “Monica, you don’t recognize me at all, do you?”
 She was surprised that this “stranger” knew her name, but soon they were dating.